-Credit card authorisations are performed using a bank EFTPOS terminal via a fixed (wired) phone line.
+Credit card authorisations are performed using a bank EFTPOS terminal via a 4G (mobile) phone line.
 No card details are kept on any computer.

-It is worth noting that the only worthwhile reference I found on the topic of analogue cordless phones was at the US site www.privacyrights.org - there is some good info there for US readers, but it's not much use for the rest of us (other than to verify what I have to say here).
+It is worth noting that the only worthwhile reference I found on the topic of analogue cordless phones was at the US site 'privacyrights.org', but the link has now vanished - there was some good info there for US readers, but it was not much use for the rest of us (other than to verify what I have to say here).
 If you are still using an old analogue cordless phone I recommend that you replace it.
 If you aren't sure if your phone is analogue or not, if it has an extendable whip antenna then it's definitely analogue, but some may use a different arrangement.
 When all else fails, read the instruction manual which should tell you.

 I have found no reference at all to security issues with the developer roll used by thermal transfer plain paper facsimile (fax) machines, but phone line scramblers for fax use are readily available in the US.
 Use of any security device is completely pointless if the developer roll is just tossed in the dustbin when it is depleted!

-I have never seen a reference to this topic - anywhere!
+Originally, I had never seen a reference to this topic - anywhere!
 A full

 What happens to the old rolls?
 The developer roll (thermal transfer roll) just happens to have every detail that was printed, and it shows in negative where the thermal head transferred the toner from the film to the paper.
 The rendition is perfect, and if they are simply tossed into the bin (the most likely probability), then any unscrupulous person with access to the company rubbish has access to your card details, medical records, bank details, etc.

-Naturally, the problem is not limited to credit cards or medical records - almost everyone uses faxes.
+Naturally, the problem is not limited to credit cards or medical records - fax machines are still commonly used.
 Although the use of fax machines has dwindled, they are still popular and some material is only accepted in fax format by some (relatively few now) organisations.
 Government departments, schools, hotels, solicitors (lawyers), the list is endless - and every one of them has some of your personal details or credit card information.
 By rights, the instruction books for these machines should advise the owner that if sensitive information is received by the fax machine, then the thermal 'ink' developer roll should be shredded before disposal.
 Needless to say they offer no such advice.

 My old fax machine's instructions had a note about the developer roll - it tells you that the ink will not rub off on your hands, so it is safe to handle it.
 That's it!